livingdocsIO/documentation/content/operations/releases/master/master.md

 This are the release notes of the upcoming release (pull requests merged to master).

-- :info: this document is updated automatically by a bot (pr's to categorize section)
+- :information_source: this document is updated automatically by a bot (pr's to categorize section)
-- :info: this document will be roughly updated manually once a week (put PRs + description to the right section)
+- :information_source: this document will be roughly updated manually once a week (put PRs + description to the right section)
 - :fire: We don't guarantee stable APIs.
 They can still change until the official release
 - :fire: Integration against the upcoming release (currently `master` branch) is at your own risk